-Through our patient care and research, the IBD Center is improving life for those with IBD.
+Through our patient care and research, the IBD Clinic is improving life for those with IBD.
 We offer a full spectrum of care:

 We have the expertise and team approach to help you identify the most effective IBD treatment.

-With proper care, Crohn’s disease can lapse into remission for many years, or produce only mild symptoms.
-At the IBD Center, our specialists will identify what is contributing to your symptoms and help you establish a treatment plan that may include:
+With proper care, Crohns disease can lapse into remission for many years, or produce only mild symptoms.
+At the IBD Clinic, our specialists will identify what is contributing to your symptoms and help you establish a treatment plan that may include:

 Ulcerative colitis is chronic inflammation occurring mainly in the large intestine (colon).
 Those with ulcerative colitis often experience frequent bowel and abdominal discomfort and diarrhea.
 At times, ulcerative colitis leads to more severe complications requiring immediate treatment, such as rectal bleeding, a perforated bowel or severe colon inflammation (toxic megacolon).